-Free vs Paid Themes
+Free vs Paid WP Themes

 Some of the larger theme stores don’t just sell WordPress themes.
 They can also sell WordPress plugins and templates for other web applications (e.g. Joomla, Drupal, etc.)

-(WordPress.org – Theme Directory)
+(WordPress.org – Free WordPress Theme Directory)

-Useful Tip: You can easily browse through every WordPress theme in the WordPress theme directory and not only find what you are looking for, but also easily install and activate it directly from inside your WP dashboard with only a few clicks.
+Useful Tip: You can easily browse through every theme in the WordPress.org directory and not only find a great theme for your website or blog, but also easily install and start using it directly from within your WP admin panel with just a few clicks.

-Use WordPress Theme Filtering
+Use WP Theme Filtering

-This makes it easier to find themes with specific features.
-For example, you could search for themes with a pink colour design, with a 2-column layout and a full-width template, or themes that support custom menus, etc.
+This makes it easy to find what you are looking for.
+For example, you could search for themes with a light color design, with a three-column layout and a full-width template, or themes that support custom menus, etc.